Soyuz T-6: Mission highlights

 Soyuz T-6 launched from the Baikonur Cosmodrome on 24 June 1982 at 16:29 GMT.
 Docking with the Salyut 7 station was completed manually after problems arose with the spacecraft's onboard automatic docking systems.

 Once aboard Salyut 7, the crew completed joint Soviet-French, including echography and antibiotic experiments, with the station's resident crew, the crew of Soyuz T-5.

 The mission transported the first French astronaut, Jean-Loup Chrétien, into space.
 While aboard the station, the resident crew afforded him the opportunity to eject Salyut 7's weekly bag of waste into space through the station's small trash airlock.
 Valentin Lebedev, writing in his diary, quoted Chrétien as saying Salyut 7 "is simple, doesn't look impressive, but is reliable."

+Spacecraft location

+The Soyuz T-6 reentry capsule is on permanent display at the Musée de l'air et de l'espace, an aerospace museum at the Paris–Le Bourget Airport, north of Paris, France.